Leaf-Agriculture/docs/docs/beta_features_overview.md

 ## Machines

-This product fetches and stores machine data such as serial number, fuel consumption and engine hours from providers.
+This product fetches and stores machine data such as serial number, fuel consumption and start/stop time from providers.

 Currently, we are obtaining data from the following providers:
+   * CNHI
    * JohnDeere
-   * CNHI
+   * Stara

 [2]: #prescriptions